Evolving Multi-Domain Missile Defense:

 Through the years, enhancements to C2BMC have:

 - MODERNIZED the system’s global foundation into an open, flexible architecture, facilitating the integration of new capabilities and increasing system reliability

 - REDUCED C2BMC’s overall hardware footprint, decreasing operations and maintenance costs and reducing total system life cycle costs for the MDA

 - PROVIDED increased capacity to handle larger and more complicated threats by enhancing C2BMC’s sophisticated track processing, sensor and battle management algorithms to optimize how C2BMC processes data from all the MDS elements

-- EXTENDED the effective range of Aegis with an engage on remote capability that enables the Aegis Weapon System to engage threats based on information provided entirely from C2BMC remote sensor and track data
+- EXTENDED the effective range of the Aegis Weapon System with an engage on remote capability that enables Aegis to engage threats based on data provided entirely from C2BMC

 - IMPROVED sensor to shooter capabilities to allow better debris mitigation, boost phase cueing and improved situational awareness for users